Friendship City Campaign – Goryeong-gun, South Korea – Montgomery County, Maryland

 In Goryeong-gun, there are countless dog farms, slaughterhouses, markets and restaurants where the dogs, who are tortured their entire lives, end up being slaughtered in the most inhumane ways, such as by electrocution, hanging or beating; and then thrown into boiling water – sometimes while they are still alive.
 In many places, dogs are being killed in full view of other terrified, caged dogs; and this takes place in broad daylight.
 In addition, many abandoned and stolen former pets end up in this industry, and are subjected to the same cruelty.

 A Search Engine reveals the sickening scale of Goryeong-gun’s dog meat demand.

 Shown below are two search results on Naver (the most popular search engine in Korea) – the first one was for so-called “Health Centers,” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju), and the second one was for “dog meat restaurants.”

-Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in and around Goryeong-gun in order to supply all of these outlets.
+Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in the vicinity of Goryeong-gun in order to supply all of these outlets.